 Dr Janine Bycroft is a medically qualified doctor who trained through Otago University, qualified in 1990 and has since done further training with:

-Alana Hawke (web editor) and Susie Hill (web manager) both have a BSc in human physiology and have worked extensively as medical writers and editors – Susie in New Zealand and Alana in New Zealand and in London.
-They work part time for Health Navigator and together lead a small but dedicated team of web content writers and editors with a range of relevant skills and experience.
+Julie O’Brien (editorial manager) and Alana Hawke (senior editor) have both worked extensively as medical writers and editors – Julie in New Zealand and Alana in New Zealand and in London.
+They work part-time for Health Navigator and together lead a small but dedicated team of web content writers and editors with a range of relevant skills and experience.

 Complaints & compliments – we take your ideas seriously